NEUBIAS/training-resources/courses/2025_02_Bern_big_image_data_formats.md

         - (Optional) Copy S3 URL and use minio CLI to inspect the data
     - Platy EM data
         - https://s3.embl.de/i2k-2020/platy-raw.ome.zarr
         - Open in Fiji
+            - BDV N5
+            - IJ N5
-        - Open in Validator
+        - Inspect in Validator
         - Open in Neuroglancer
     - Create an OME-Zarr using Fiji
         - Use `xyz_uint8__em_platy.tif`
     - Convert an image to OME-Zarr using the NGFF Converter
         - Use `xyz_uint8__em_platy.tif`
-        - Mention limitation of no z-chunking
+        - Mention current limitation of no z-chunking
     - Optional:
         - Open image, labels and table in MoBIE